Basket Transfer Accident Attorneys

 Billy Pugh basket transfers can be dangerous if they’re attempted in unsafe weather or sea conditions, if the equipment used to make the transfer is defective, or if the operator is inexperienced or careless.
 Basket transfer accidents can typically be traced back to one of those three issues: unsafe conditions, defective equipment, or operator error.
 Understanding the cause of an accident can help injured workers get the fair compensation to which they’re entitled, which should cover medical care, ongoing treatment as needed, lost wages, and future loss of earnings.
 Compensation may even be available for emotional trauma associated with the incident.

-Who’s responsible for my medical care and other expenses after a basket transfer accident?
+Who’s responsible for my care & expenses after a basket transfer accident?

 Offshore injury claims fall under maritime law, specifically the Jones Act, Death on the High Seas Act, and the Longshore and Harbor Worker’s Compensation Act.
 Which laws apply to your unique situation will depend on whether your accident occurred in U.S. or foreign waters, what caused the Billy Pugh basket accident, and who is responsible.
 Your employer will typically be responsible for your medical care and the payment of lost wages, if it was their negligence or improper implementation of safety standards that led to your accident.
 A manufacturer or other third party could be responsible for a defective basket, crane, or other equipment.